tmpITK/OptimizationResultProcessing/README.md

     Must be given:  -axes labels
-                    -in case of a test model the exact parameter combination (currently only works like that) -projection type (in case of three parameters they are plotted in a 3D manner) -the path of the aformentioned files
+                    -in case of a test model the exact parameter combination (currently only works like that) -projection type 2 or 3D.
+Generally I made 3D possible if there are only 3 parameters.
+Having 2 and 3D projections in every case will result in way too many subplots.
+                    -the path of the aformentioned files